isaacsimmons/password-manager-dotfile-manager/README.md

 ## Usage

-pmdm config (interactive)
-  // what base directory? (default home) (files outside of this directory will expect the same full path on all systems), what password manager, okay make sure the CLI is installed, any "extra args" (self-hosted BW for instance), okay log in to it, what vault, what folder/tag pmdm add <path> (add a new file or update an existing file in password manager) pmdm sync (interactive) pmdm sync --prefer-upstream
+pmdm add <path> (add a new file or update an existing file in password manager) pmdm sync (interactive) pmdm sync --prefer-upstream